 Abbie Wright, Senior Specialist Diversity & Inclusion, Arup

-If you’re their colleague/teammate, a sincere “I’m sorry” can be all that‘s needed to show you care.
+If you’re their coworker, a sincere “I’m sorry” can be all that‘s needed to show you care.
 Other things you can or should not say:

 2. Don’t assume that they don’t want to be challenged at work

-Coming back to work is one of the hardest things your employee will do, but by doing so they’re saying they’re ready to get back to “normal”.
-Work provides a much needed distraction to many and it offers a sense of purpose when other aspects may not be going according to plan.
+Coming back to work is one of the hardest things your employee will do, but by doing so they’re saying they’re ready to get back to their everyday life.
+Work provides a much-needed distraction to many and it offers a sense of purpose when other aspects of life may not be going according to plan.
 Have an open conversation about how they’re doing and be inclusive.
 Whether it’s a new project or an upcoming travel opportunity, float it their way and leave it to them to accept or reject.

-It’s a common misconception that only mums need the time off.
-Dads grieve too.
-And their role at home to support their partners and the rest of the family cannot be ignored.
-This is part of the wider workplace shift we need to achieve in acknowledging the emotional investment that dads have in this journey.
-Check in on them the same way you would a mum.
+It’s a common misconception that only those carrying the child need time off to grieve.
+Of course, partners and intended parents grieve too.
+And for some, their role at home to support their partners and the rest of the family cannot be ignored.
+This is part of the wider workplace shift we need to achieve in acknowledging the emotional investment that all parents have in this journey.
+Check in on them the same way you would the person who carried the child.

-When it comes to supporting a colleague (or employee) through pregnancy loss, you obviously mean well but at the same time don’t want to do anything that could possibly offend them.
-Knowing what to say and equipping yourself with the right tools can be the difference between a great employee experience and a not-so-great one.
-When supported during these times, employees tend to feel more positively towards their companies, tend to stay longer and become advocates to attract great talent!
-That’s a huge impact for supporting a small percentage of your people!
-Wouldn’t you agree?
+When it comes to supporting a coworker (or employee) through pregnancy loss, knowing what to say and equipping yourself with the right tools can be the difference between a great employee experience and a not-so-great one.
+When supported during these times, employees tend to feel more positively towards their companies, tend to stay longer, and become advocates to attract great talent.
+That’s a huge impact for supporting a small percentage of your people; Wouldn’t you agree?

 For more resources on how you can support your carers and upskill your managers, have a chat with us here.